jupyter-book/jupyter-book/README.md

   - a web-based interactive book and
   - a publication-quality PDF.

-## Governance of this project
+## Governance of This Project

-Jupyter Book is still developing relatively rapidly, so please be patient if things change or features iterate and change quickly.
-Once Jupyter Book hits 1.0, it will slow down considerably!
+Jupyter Book 2 is still developing relatively rapidly, so please be patient if things change or features iterate and change quickly.

-## Contribute or improve the book
+## Contribute or Improve The Book

 Notice a typo in the text?
 Want to add a cool feature so that others can enjoy the improvements to Jupyter Books?
 Check out `CONTRIBUTING.md`.
 We'd love your help!